pasqal-io/qadence/docs/content/quantummodels.md

 By default, the `forward` method of `QuantumModel` calls `model.run()`.
 To define custom quantum models, the best way is to inherit from `QuantumModel` and override the `forward` method, as typically done with custom PyTorch Modules.

 The `QuantumModel` class provides convenience methods to manipulate parameters.
 Being a `torch.nn.Module`, all torch methods are also available.
+As shown in the example below, you can pass, check and reset the model parameters.
+When entering new values for the `VariationalParameter`, they must match the number of existing variables.

 ```python exec="on" source="material-block" result="json" session="quantum-model"
 # To pass onto a torch optimizer